aberlanas/SMX-SOX/Unit02-Software-and-Updates/Unit02-Task-11-ShabbyApt.md

 - `reinstall $PACKAGE`

-The behaviour must be the next:
+The behaviour of the script must be the next:

 ## list